 Generic Name: digoxin

-Note: This page contains side effects data for the generic drug digoxin.
-It is possible that some of the dosage forms included below may not apply to the brand name Lanoxin.
+Note: This page contains information about the side effects of digoxin.
+Some of the dosage forms included on this document may not apply to the brand name Lanoxin.

 For the Consumer

 Applies to digoxin: oral capsule liquid filled, oral elixir, oral solution, oral tablet

 Other dosage forms:

 In addition to its needed effects, some unwanted effects may be caused by digoxin (the active ingredient contained in Lanoxin).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking digoxin:More common